andres-luengo/grannules/docs/_build/html/_sources/index.rst.txt

       </a>
    </div>

-A package for predicting some light variability parameters of red giant stars.
+A package for predicting granulation light variability parameters of red giant stars.

 Red giant power spectra generally look like Figure 1 of Samadi et al. 2016 [2]_: